Víkingur Ólafsson: Career

+Víkingur has performed with leading orchestras around the world, including the Los Angeles Philharmonic, Philharmonia Orchestra, New York Philharmonic, Berlin Philharmonic, Royal Concertgebouw Orchestra, London Philharmonic Orchestra, Cleveland Orchestra, Tonhalle Orchestra, Czech Philharmonic, and Santa Cecilia Orchestra.

-In 2011, Víkingur was the soloist in the opening concert of Harpa in Reykjavík, playing Edvard Grieg's piano concerto with the Iceland Symphony Orchestra under the baton of Vladimir Ashkenazy.
+In 2011, he was the soloist in the opening concert for Harpa in Reykjavík, playing Edvard Grieg's piano concerto with the Iceland Symphony Orchestra under the baton of Vladimir Ashkenazy.

+In 2016, he signed a recording contract with Deutsche Grammophon, part of Universal.

 In the 2019–20 season, Víkingur gave the French première of John Adams's Must the Devil Have All the Good Tunes? with the Orchestre Philharmonique de Radio France and performed it with the Netherlands Radio Philharmonic Orchestra, both with Adams conducting.

-In the same season, Víkingur was artist-in-residence at the Konzerthaus Berlin, with fourteen performances over eleven different projects, playing concertos by Adès, Robert Schumann, Daníel Bjarnason, and Mozart, two solo recitals, and chamber programmes with Martin Fröst and Florian Boesch.
-He has an exclusive recording contract with Deutsche Grammophon.
+In the same season, Víkingur was artist-in-residence at the Konzerthaus Berlin, with fourteen performances over eleven different projects, playing concertos by Thomas Adès, Robert Schumann, Daníel Bjarnason, and Mozart, two solo recitals, and chamber programmes with Martin Fröst and Florian Boesch.

 Víkingur has premiered six piano concertos by Icelandic composers—including Snorri Sigfús Birgisson, Daníel Bjarnason, Haukur Tómasson, and Þórður Magnússon—as well as solo and chamber works by Atli Ingólfsson, Mark Simpson, and Mark-Anthony Turnage.
 He has taken part in collaborative performances with Philip Glass (in Reykjavík, Gothenburg, and London) and Björk, the latter on the television programme Átta raddir, produced by Jónas Sen for RÚV, the Icelandic National Broadcasting Service.

+Víkingur is artist-in-residence at London's Southbank Centre and opened the classical season in September 2022 with Philharmonia Orchestra and Santtu-Matias Rouvali.

+In 2023, Víkingur began a world tour to play one single work, Bach's Goldberg Variations, 88 times.
+His recording of the performance was released by Deutsche Grammophon on 6 October 2023.